Make your dreams come true

 Five months after graduating from the course, I independently published my first magazine.
 52 pages of fashion, beauty, lifestyle and inspirational stories collected, organised and some written, by me – the editor and publisher of i-am magazine.

-With my Professional Freelance Journalism Diploma displayed proudly on my office wall, my career is finally travelling down a fulfilling road and i-am living my dream.
+Having completed The Professional Freelance Journalism Course, my career is finally travelling down a fulfilling road and i-am living my dream.